mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

 ## Installation

 ESTA is designed to run on any major operating system using Python 2.7.x.
-It requires a number of potential third-party libraries, depending on what you want to do.
+It requires a number of potential third-party libraries, depending on which modules you want to run.
 For a list of these dependencies and their versions, the ESTA main folder includes a Python-standard `requirements.txt` file.

 ## Design Goals